 Elephants are herbivores meaning they only eat plants and vegetables.
 They do not eat meat.
 Elephants like to eat berries other fruit, roots, bark, grass, and leaves.

-An adult elephant can spend 16 hours of their day eating.
+An adult elephant can spend 16 hours of its day eating.
 An adult elephant eats between 300-600 pounds of food every day.
 How do they eat all that food?
-An elephant has four large teeth that they slide back and forth to chew their food.
+An elephant has four large teeth that they slide back and forth to chew its food.
 All that chewing wears on elephant teeth.
 They grow new teeth to replace the old ones.
 Elephants can go through six sets of teeth in their lifetime.

 Since elephants spend so much of their day eating, they spend a lot of time pooping too.
 An elephant can poop 12-15 times a day all that poop can add up to 300 pounds a day!

 Eating all that food can make an elephant thirsty.
 Elephants can drink between 40-50 gallons of water every day.
 Elephants dig up the ground in search of water.

 Elephants travel in herds.
 A herd is like a family unit and is made up of 8 to 30 elephants.
 Elephant herds are led by females.
 The leader of the herd is called a matriarch.
 The matriarch is the oldest female in the group.
 The matriarch is in charge of finding water and food for the herd.

 Male elephants or bulls will stay with the herd for about 12 years.
 Once they become a full adult they will leave the herd to live with other young adult male elephants.
 Once they grow older and are a full-grown adult male, they will move on again to live alone.